Phase Transition of Degeneracy in Minor-Closed Families: Introduction

 A \emph{graph property} $\P$ is a class of graphs such that $\P$ is invariant under graph automorphisms.
 A graph class $\G$ is \emph{monotone} if every subgraph of a member of $\G$ is in $\G$.
 We remark that a graph property is also a graph class.
-So a graph property $\P$ is \emph{monotone} if every subgraph of a member of $\P$ is in $\P$.
-Formally, a function $p^*: \mathbb{N} \to [0,1]$ is a {\it threshold (probability)} for a monotone graph property $\P$ and an infinite sequence $(G_n)_{n \in \mathbb{N}}$ if the following two conditions hold for any slowly growing function $x(n)$: (1) $G_n(p^*(n) x(n)) \notin \P$ \text{a.a.s.}\footnote{Given a sequence of events $(E_n)_{n \in \mathbb{N}}$ in a probability space, we say $E_n$ happens {\it asymptotically almost surely} (or {\it a.a.s.}\ in short) if $\lim_{n \to \infty} \Pr(E_n) = 1$.}; and (2) $G_n(p^*(n) /x(n)) \in \P$ \text{a.a.s.} Thresholds for various graph properties in $\bG(n,p)$ were first observed by Erd\H{o}s and R\'enyi \cite{ErdosRenyi}.
-These results were further generalized to all monotone set properties and general random set models by Bollob{\'a}s and Thomason \cite{BT-existenceThreshold} (see also Friedgut and Kalai \cite{FKalai-existenceThreshold}).
+So a graph property $\P$ is monotone if every subgraph of a member of $\P$ is in $\P$.

-In fact, for any fixed monotone property, the results of Bollob{\'a}s and Thomason imply the existence of a more general setting of threshold probability for any monotone graph class $\G$, called the \emph{upper threshold}.
+Given a monotone graph property $\P$ and an infinite sequence $(G_n)_{n \in \mathbb{N}}$, a function $p^*: \mathbb{N} \to [0,1]$ is a {\it threshold (probability)} for $\P$ and $(G_n)_{n \in \mathbb{N}}$ if for any slowly growing function $x(n)$: (1) $G_n(p^*(n) x(n)) \notin \P$ \text{a.a.s.}; and (2) $G_n(p^*(n) /x(n)) \in \P$ \text{a.a.s.} Thresholds for various graph properties in $\bG(n,p)$ were first observed by Erd\H{o}s and R\'enyi \cite{ErdosRenyi}, and then generalized to all monotone set properties and general random set models by Bollob{\'a}s and Thomason \cite{BT-existenceThreshold} (see also \cite{FKalai-existenceThreshold}).
+In addition, the results in \cite{BT-existenceThreshold} imply the existence of the following more general setting of threshold probabilities for any monotone graph class $\G$.